 As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
 By way of example, this may happen if any of our servers are from time to time located in a country outside of the EU.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 If you use our services while you are outside the EU, your information may be transferred outside the EU in order to provide you with those services.

-We keep this policy under regular review.
-This policy was last updated in 3rd May 2019.
+We keep this Policy under regular review.
+This Policy was last updated in January 2023.